-RUSA MARS Local Systems and Services (Machine-Assisted Reference Section) Committee
+RUSA MARS Local Systems and Services (Machine-Assisted Reference Section) Archived

 Many new library spaces, such as learning or information commons, lend themselves to providing both library and non-library services to students, a situation that provides its own challenges and opportunities.
 If you have such a space or are planning to develop one, the RUSA MARS LSS Committee invites you to join us for a free online open meeting on the Learning Commons on Monday, March 25 from 1-2:30PM EST.